taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 Now the button `onClick` handler should invoke the class methods to alter the state by either incrementing or decrementing the counter value.

-The update functionality with `this.setState()` is performing a shallow merge of objects.
-What does it mean?
+The update functionality with `this.setState()` is performing a **shallow merge** of objects.
+What does a shallow merge mean?
 Imagine you would have the following state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 this.state = {
   authors: [...],
-  articles: [...]
+  articles: [...],
 };
 ~~~~~~~~

 When updating the state only partly, for instance the authors by doing `this.setState({ authors: [{ name: 'Robin', id: '1' }] })`, the articles are left intact.
 It only updates the `authors` without touching the `articles`.
+That's a shallow merge.

 ## Stateful and Stateless Components

 Local state can only be used in React ES6 class components.
 The component becomes a **stateful component** when state is used.
 Otherwise it can be called **stateless component**.

 On the other hand, **functional stateless components** have no state, because, like the name implies, they are only functions and thus are stateless.
 In a statless component state can only be passed as props from a parent component.
-In addition, callbacks could be passed to alter the state in the parent component.
+In addition, callback functions could be passed to alter the state in the parent component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~